idelder/jaskon/README.md

 If you see `Failed at step CHDIR ...
 Permission denied`, check the unit file and ensure it does not set `ProtectHome=true` while using `WorkingDirectory=/home/pi/...`.

 If you see a `sounddevice.PortAudioError` at boot (no mic / audio device not ready), the service will automatically fall back to **weather-only mode** (it will keep running and only do the 5am forecast).
+It will retry the mic periodically and resume wake listening automatically once the input device is available.

 ### Directory expectations